Code Age Brawls: Release

-A trademark for Code Age Brawls was registered by Square Enix in September 2004 alongside other trademarks relating to the Code Age project.
-The game was simultaneously announced in Japan and shown off at a Square Enix press conference prior to E3 2005 as the third part of the Code Age project with a projected release in 2005.
-The game was shown off as part of a compilation video detailing the three Code Age projects.
+Square Enix registered the trademark for Code Age Brawls in September 2004, alongside other trademarks relating to the Code Age project.
+The game was announced at a Square Enix press conference prior to E3 2005, with a projected release in 2005.
 As with the Compilation, each project was abbreviated using a lettering formula; "CAA" stood for Archives, "CAC" for Commanders, and "CAB" for Brawls.
 It was also shown at the Tokyo Game Show in August 2005.
 A free trial beta test was from November 10 to November 30.

 The game released on December 15 for NTT DoCoMo-compatible devices.
 Code Age Brawls was a subscription-based game, with players needing to pay a monthly fee in order to continue accessing the game.
-As part its promotion, a lottery campaign was run between its release and January 31, 2006, with the rewards being themed accessories.
-Players of Commanders could also use a code from that game to gain early access to a rare battle card.
-Chapter 2 released on January 24, 2006, coming with an additional character class.
-Chapter 3, which also updated the community site, was released on March 14.
-A player versus player battle arena was announced for the title starting in late April 2006, along with support for NTT DoCoMo's i-area service that allowed players to find each other using their mobile devices.
-Chapter 4 was released on May 14.
-The Final Chapter was released on July 3.
-While at one point Brawls was reported as having a 2006 North American release planned, Like the other Code Age properties the game went unreleased outside Japan.
+As part the game's promotion, Square Enix ran a lottery campaign for a themed cushion and mobile cleaner.
+Players of Commanders could use a code to gain early access to a rare battle card.

+The first chapter was released on December 15, 2005, with the remaining four chapters released the following year on January 24, March 14, May 14, and July 3.
+Released alongside these chapters were a new character class, updates to the game's community website, the battle arena, and support for NTT DoCoMo's i-area service to facilitate easy player match-ups.
+While a North American release was reportedly planned for 2006, Brawls and the other Code Age projects went unreleased outside Japan.
 Brawls closed down on September 30, 2006.

 Reception

-Western reviewers were impressed by the games trailer reveal before E3 in 2005 with IGN describing it as "stunning", especially noting the games very detailed character models, and GameSpot called it "incredible" for the smooth use of textures.
-The game demo was felt to be "rich in terms of plot and strategy".
-Reviewing the initial release, ITMedia praised the combat as refreshing compared to other games on the market, but negatively noted frequent server connection issues during multiplayer matches.
+Western journalists were impressed by the games trailer reveal.
+IGN described its graphics as "stunning", especially noting the games very detailed character models.
+Stephen Pallet of GameSpot positively noted the game footage for its smooth graphical textures.

+During a hands-on playtest at TGS 2005, GameSpot's Carrie Gouskos praised the combat, highlighting the badge system's strategic depth.
+Reviewing the initial release, Japanese website ITMedia praised the combat as refreshing compared to other games on the market, but negatively noted frequent server connection issues during multiplayer matches.